-Please visit the Read, Write, Inc parents information page.
-Click here.
-This page includes a series of information and tutorial videos explaining the basis of Read, Write, Inc. Phonics, including how to say the sounds and the phonics screening check.
+Visit the Read, Write, Inc parents information page which includes a series of information and tutorial videos explaining the basis of the Read, Write, Inc. method, including how to say the sounds and the phonics screening check.

 There are many great websites and apps to help support phonics learning at home.
 Here are some of our favourites:

 www.phonicsplay.co.uk – Buried Treasure, Dragons Den, Obb and Bob

 Guidance notes and resources to support your child with Phonics and the Phonics Screening Check

 Phoneme – The smallest unit of sound.
 There are approximately 44 phonemes in English (it depends on different accents).
 Phonemes can be put together to make words.

 Grapheme – A way of writing down a phoneme.
 Graphemes can be made up from 1 letter e.g. p, 2 letters e.g. sh, 3 letters e.g. tch or 4 letters e.g ough.

 GPC – This is short for Grapheme Phoneme Correspondence.
 Knowing a GPC means being able to match a phoneme to a grapheme and vice versa.